-I set the tables with actual teas cups, pots, and accessories, and since the name was based on “Beauty and the Beast”, I decorated the tables with artificial roses I also found at the Dollar Tree.
+To make it a Disney Princess Birthday, I set the tables with actual teas cups, pots, and accessories, and since the name was based on “Beauty and the Beast”, I decorated the tables with artificial roses I also found at the Dollar Tree.

 My mother in law also found a candelabra for one of the tables at a thrift store, and we used the Twinings Tea included in the Disney Side package as our beverage.

 We had Elsa’s Snow Balls with Anna’s Chocolate Dip (Powdered Donut Holes and Nutella), Ariel’s Under the Sea Crackers (Goldfish Cracker Mix), and Snow White’s Apples and Caramel Dip.

 There were also Cinderella’s Carriage Snacks (Veggies and Ranch Dressing) and as a main entrée Tiana’s Po Boys (Chicken Salad on Baguettes).